Media Rules During an Election

 - advertising of public meetings in constituencies, including fundraising events

 - announcing candidate or constituency association headquarters' locations

 - announcing services for electors by candidates or constituency associations respecting enumeration and revision of lists of electors

 - announcing services for electors on Election Day

 - any other matter respecting administrative functions of constituency associations

 - It is an offence under the Election Finances Act to publish, broadcast or transmit to the public on Election Day, before 9:00 p.m.
-(Eastern Time), the results of an election survey that have not previously been made available to the public.
+(Eastern Time), or until the last poll closes in the case of an extension of polling hours, the results of an election survey that have not previously been made available to the public.
 This applies to any opinion survey of how electors voted or will vote or respecting an issue with which a political party or candidate is associated.

 Here are the rules for reporting from voting locations, returning offices and satellite offices.